-Criterion 5: RESOURCES/CAPABILITIES (10 points) - Corresponds to Section IV's Evaluation and Technical Support Capacity and Organizational Information funds.
+Criterion 5: RESOURCES/CAPABILITIES (10 points) - Corresponds to Section IV's Evaluation and Technical Support Capacity and Organizational Information

-- The extent to which the staffing plan (Attachment 4) is consistent with the proposed activity. - The extent to which the proposed personnel are qualified by training and/or experience to implement and carry out the proposed activity (Attachment 5). - The strength of the applicant's experience with the administration of federal

-• The extent to which the applicant describes the organizational capabilities and resources that will contribute to their ability to successfully implement, manage, and monitor the proposed activity.
+- The extent to which the staffing plan (Attachment 4) is consistent with the proposed activity. - The extent to which the proposed personnel are qualified by training and/or experience to implement and carry out the proposed activity (Attachment 5). - The strength of the applicant's experience with the administration and management of federal funds and multiple grant awards. - The extent to which the applicant describes the organizational capabilities and resources that will contribute to their ability to successfully implement, manage, and monitor the proposed activity.